smithlabcode/walt/README.md

 ### Output Format ###

-WALT supports MR and SAM output formats.
+WALT supports Tab-delimited MR and SAM output formats.
 By default, WALT produces MR format output files.
 To get SAM format, the suffix of the output file should be ".sam".

 **MR Format**